0atman/noboilerplate/scripts/38-autism.md

 Looked at from Earth, they certainly seem to.
 But seen from another point of view, the other side of the Galaxy perhaps, the grouping might not be visible, or be missing some stars, or have gained a few others.

 It exists as Ursa Minor only as a presentation to us, a grouping of stars that tend to go together.

-Polaris is 305Ly further away from us than the next brightest star, Ursa Minor Beta, they're not next to each other at all.
+For instance: Polaris is 305Ly further away from us than the next brightest star, Ursa Minor Beta, they're not next to each other at all.

-By the way, the record for hitch hiking this distance is just under an hour, but you don’t get to see much on the way.
+I understand the record for hitch hiking 305Ly is just under an hour, but you don’t get to see much on the way.

 ---